 - Add to cart (60, 30 or 7 days)

 To find out which one of these audiences performs best when retargeted, put individual budgets against each segment.
-Once you find your top performers, you can shift more your campaign budget towards these segments and start running Facebook ads optimized for that objective in a separate campaign.
+Once you find your top performers, you can shift more budget towards these segments and start running ads optimized for that objective in a separate campaign.

-If you don't segment your retargeting audiences, your entire campaign budget could be going to a lower-performing group like website visitors, when it is actually your cart abandoners who are driving the best return on ad spend and could benefit from a bigger budget.
-Getting in the habit of targeting warm audiences as much as possible is one of the most effective ways to scale your Facebook ads.
+If you don’t segment your retargeting audiences, your entire budget could be going to a lower-performing group like website visitors, when it is actually your cart abandoners who are driving the best return on ad spend and could benefit from a bigger budget.

 The idea of spending more on marketing without a guaranteed return will often scare off the more risk-averse business owner.
 Especially if you are putting your own money into growing your business, it is incredibly difficult to fathom losing money day after day on ads that don’t convert.
 However, by listening to Facebook’s own guiding principles on how to set your budget, you can spend your money more wisely.